Woman alleging rape denies she ‘watered down’ knowledge of rugby players

 Rugby players Paddy Jackson (left) and Stuart Olding deny the charges against them.
 Photograph: PA

-On Friday, the 21-year-old student, who alleges she was raped at Mr Jackson’s home on June 28th, 2016 when she was 19 years-old, was cross-examined Brendan Kelly QC, representing Mr Jackson, for a second day at Belfast Crown Court.
+On Friday, the 21-year-old student, who alleges she was raped at Mr Jackson’s home on June 28th, 2016 when she was 19 years old, was cross-examined by Brendan Kelly QC, representing Mr Jackson, for a second day at Belfast Crown Court.

 In the PSNI recording the complainant told an officer that when a woman at the party walked into the bedroom during the alleged incident she had turned away because she was “mortified”.